Asphaltt/pkt-stucker/README.md

 ## In conclusion

-Wow, congrad, the issue is reproduced.
+Wow, congrats, the packet stuck behaviour is reproduced.

-Fake it.
-This is a way to reproduce the issue.